FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 * Saliency analysis: a visualization of the relationship between the latent variable and the input/ output, as an example of interpretability (or just random guess and coincidence, who knows).

 #### Neural variational inference for text processing, ICML 16
-* Yishu Miao, Lei Yu, Phil Blunsom
+* Yishu Miao, Lei Yu, Phil Blunsom, Deepmind

 #### Lagging Inference Networks and Posterior Collapse in Variational Autoencoders, ICLR 19
 * Junxian He, Daniel Spokoyny, Graham Neubig, Taylor Berg-Kirkpatrick